PhD Program in Social & Engineering Systems

 The Character of the Program

 - It is driven by problems of societal interest.
-The focus of the program is the study of problems that correspond to significant societal challenges, with emphasis on areas such as autonomous systems, energy systems, finance, social networks, and urban systems.
+The focus of the program is the study of problems that correspond to significant societal challenges, with emphasis on areas such as sociotechnical systems, autonomous systems, energy systems, finance, social networks, and urban systems.
 This includes analytical research that can be used to inform policy making.
 An example of work that falls under this program would be studying systemic risk in the banking system and its impact on the overall financial system.
 In contrast, profit-maximizing portfolio management does not.

 - It involves quantitative methods.
 Societal problems or policy questions can be addressed from many different angles.
-However, this program focuses on problems that can be addressed through mathematical modeling, data analysis, and other quantitative methods.
+However, this program focuses on problems that can be addressed through tools of computing and information sciences, including mathematical modeling and analysis, data science and statistics, and other quantitative methods.

 - It relies on real-world data.
 Research is expected to analyze data from the application domain of interest, and thus training in statistics is part of the program.